Pregnancy Diary Week 26

 Anaemia is one of the most common conditions during pregnancy.
 One of the best natural treatments for anaemia during pregnancy is collard greens.
 It is best to take foods rich in Vitamin C when eating iron-rich foods as Vitamin C helps in promoting iron absorption.
 On the other hand, avoid taking calcium-rich foods or calcium supplements with iron-rich foods as this nutrient can reduce iron absorption.

 As mentioned earlier, collard greens are great sources of dietary fibre.
 This nutrient is beneficial in preventing the onset of constipation and haemorrhoids which are very common during pregnancy.
-Also, its Vitamin C content helps the baby in getting stronger teeth and bones.
-Also, Vitamin C helps in sustaining adequate amount of collagen on the baby’s connective tissues.
+Also, its Vitamin C content helps the baby to develop stronger teeth and bones.
+Also, Vitamin C helps in sustaining an adequate amount of collagen on the baby’s connective tissues.
 Meanwhile, its potassium content is useful in regulating the level of blood pressure which is a major risk factor for pre-eclampsia.

 All articles on the blog and website are intended as information only.
 Please do not consider any of the information provided here as a substitute for medical advice.
 At all times seek medical advice directly with your own doctor and medical team.